Zedruc/ATC24-Suite/public/help/manual.md

 The built-in Radar screen helps you keep track of aircraft in your airspace and most importantly makes vectoring way easier.
 The radar displays all important waypoints in your airspace so you can immediately tell where an aicraft is headed when reporting an inbound waypoint.

-In addition, the radar has a list to the right displaying all neighbouring sectors with
+In addition, the radar has a list to the right displaying all neighboring sectors with

 - The Name + Frequency
 - An approximate initial heading which will lead aircraft to the sector